Best daily deals

 On the left ear cup, you’ll get a USB-C input, 3.5mm input, and the noise canceling toggle.

-The battery life here is great.
-Sony headphones aren’t known for skimping on battery and this is no exception.
+The battery life here is excellent.
+Sony headphones aren’t known for skimping on battery, and this is no exception.
 The company claims that you can get 35 hours of constant playback.
-In our battery test with active noise canceling turned on, we measured 41 hours, 35 minutes of constant playback.
+In our battery test with active noise canceling turned on, we measured 41 hours and 35 minutes of continuous playback.
 Beyond that, the headset also has quick charging.
-So if you forget to charge Sony WH-CH710N up before heading out the door, just 10 minutes on the charger will give you a solid 60 minutes of playback.
+So, if you forget to charge the Sony WH-CH710N up before heading out the door, just 10 minutes on the charger will give you 60 minutes of playback.

 Is the Sony WH-CH710N noise canceling any good?